Steps to Recover Important Data from a Broken RAID Set

 Conclusion

-RAID is a logical arrangement of multiple disks, thus, is prone to corruption, and may break due to various factors such as power failure, abrupt system shutdown, hardware failure, or human errors, etc.
+RAID is a logical arrangement of multiple disks.
+Thus, it is prone to corruption and may break due to various factors, such as power failure, abrupt system shutdown, hardware failure, human errors, etc.

-At last, it all comes to data.
+Finally, it all comes down to data.
 After all, RAID is built to store and access data without worrying about data loss due to disk failure.
-Also, people often consider RAID as a backup.
-However, RAID can never be backups as they are equally prone to corruption while being used regularly.
+People often use RAID a backup.
+However, when used regularly, RAID drives are also prone to corruption or logical failure.
+Hence, don't take RAID as a substitute for backup.

-Thus, it’s important to have a regular copy of data, which is stored on RAID so that files can be restored without affecting the workflow and business continuity.
-Nevertheless, a RAID recovery software such as the Stellar Data Recovery Technician makes getting back lost files from a broken, damaged, or corrupt RAID array easier and convenient.
+Instead, regularly back up your RAID data like other storage drives to restore files without affecting workflow and business continuity.
+Nevertheless, RAID recovery software, such as the Stellar Data Recovery Technician makes recovering lost files from a broken, damaged, or corrupt RAID array easier and more convenient.

-The software is equipped with all essentials required for safer data recovery from a broken, corrupt, or formatted RAID 0, RAID 5, and RAID 6 arrays in Windows.
+The software has all the essentials required for safer data recovery from broken, corrupted, or formatted RAID 0, RAID 5, RAID 6, or Nested RAID arrays in Windows.

 Was this article helpful?